jakob-bagterp/browserist/README.md

 * Simple syntax
 * Hassle-free setup that works across browsers: Chrome, Firefox, Edge, Safari, Opera, Internet Explorer
 * Extended library of browser automation functions and tools without elaborate code
-* Supports type hints and other capabilites of Python 3.10 that makes development faster
+* Supports type hints and other capabilites of Python 3.10 that makes development more efficient

 ## Prerequisites
 * Python 3.10 or higher